Program Overview

 Overview

-The MPH Capstone project is a requirement for graduation for students in the Master of Public Health Program and is to be completed at the end of or within the final two terms of the program.
+The MPH Capstone project is a requirement for graduation for students in the Master's of Public Health Program and is to be completed at the end of or within the final two terms of the program.
 The MPH Capstone is an opportunity for students to work on public health projects that are of interest to them.
 The goal is for students to synthesize, integrate and apply the skills and competencies they have acquired throughout the entire MPH program.
-Completion of the MPH capstone project requires completion of the course, PH.260.720 Communications Primer for the Public Health Sciences, and both a written and oral component to your project.
+Completion of the MPH capstone project requires completion of the course PH.260.720 Communications Primer for the Public Health Sciences and both a written and oral component to your project.

 The project is done under the direction of a faculty member, the MPH capstone advisor.
 The capstone advisor will often be the student's advisor but does not have to be.
 Students can identify another faculty member to supervise the capstone, if more appropriate.
 The capstone advisor must have a primary or joint appointment in the School of Public Health.
-Department affiliation for any faculty member in the School can be determined by going to the Faculty Directory at https://faculty.jhsph.edu.
+Department affiliation for any faculty member in the School can be determined by going to the Faculty Directory.
 If you are uncertain as to your capstone advisor’s departmental affiliation, check with your advisor or the MPH Program office.

 After identifying a capstone advisor and capstone topic, students are expected to communicate regularly with their capstone advisor about their progress.
 The iterative process between a student and capstone advisor is an important component in the development and completion of the written project.
 Please see the capstone completion timeline for specific deadlines.